lantrix/terraform-remote-state-s3-cloudformation/README.md

 This is a [Terraform remote state](https://www.terraform.io/docs/language/settings/backends/index.html) using AWS [S3 & DynamoDB](https://www.terraform.io/docs/language/settings/backends/s3.html).

+## Deploy

+- Deploy the cloudformation stack in your region (e.g. `ap-southeast-2`)
+  - Deploy the stack `make deploy`
+  - Deploy a managed policy to attach to IAM roles `make deploy-policy`

 ## Usage

-- Deploy the cloudformation stack in youre region (e.g. `ap-southeast-2`)
 - Initialise your terraform project to reference the state resources

 ```shell